 }There are many remote backends to choose from; I will not go through all of them in this post, just the most common ones or that I see as most useful.
 You can, however, see an exhaustive list here.

-Remote backends fall into two categories; the first is just a store for Terraform state like the Cloud Specific Backends, the others like Terraform Cloud and Scalr not only stores Terraform state but also acts as an executor or orchestrator of your Terraform code.
-The latter reduces the requirement on engineers to build out custom orchestration solutions and means that you can spend more time engineering!
+Remote backends fall into two categories.
+The first is just a store for Terraform state, like the Cloud Specific Backends.
+The others, like Terraform Cloud and Scalr, store Terraform state and also run your Terraform code for you.
+That second kind saves engineers from building their own orchestration, so you can spend more time engineering!

 You can find out more about this from the official documentation for the state here.